ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-application-as-a-snap.rst

     Snapped ros2-talker-listener_0.1_amd64.snap

 That will take a few minutes.
-From the logs, and among other things, we can see snapcraft using `rosdep <http://docs.ros.org/independent/api/rosdep/html/>`_ to pull the dependencies for our example but also ``Colcon`` building the application.
+From the logs, and among other things, you can see snapcraft using `rosdep <http://docs.ros.org/independent/api/rosdep/html/>`_ to pull the dependencies for your example but also ``Colcon`` building the application.

 Testing the snap
 ^^^^^^^^^^^^^^^^

-This snap is completely standalone: it includes ROS 2 and our application, meaning that one doesn't even need to install ROS 2 on the host system.
+This snap is completely standalone: it includes ROS 2 and your application, meaning that one doesn't even need to install ROS 2 on the host system.
 Let's test it out:

 .. code-block:: bash

     sudo snap install ros2-talker-listener_0.1_amd64.snap --devmode

-Note that we use ``--devmode`` here because the snap confinement is set as ``devmode``.
+Note that you use ``--devmode`` here because the snap confinement is set as ``devmode``.
 The moment of truth, will it run?

 .. code-block:: bash